Project Scorpio specs unveiled: The next Xbox has serious power

 Last year Sony gave us the PlayStation 4 Pro, a more powerful version of the PS4 that allows you to play certain games at higher resolutions.
-Microsoft has the Xbox One S, its souped up Xbox One.
-But Project Scorpio -- coming in the fourth quarter of 2017 -- is supposed to take things to a whole another level.
-An Xbox One on steroids if you will.
-And today Microsoft teased us with its specs, though we still don't know what the new console will look like or how much it will cost.
+Microsoft has the Xbox One S, its souped-up Xbox One.
+But Project Scorpio -- coming in the fourth quarter of 2017 -- is supposed to take things to a whole new level.
+An Xbox One on steroids, if you will.

+Today Microsoft teased its specs.
+We still don't know what the new console will look like, how much it will cost or how much better games will look on it.

-Here are the specs according to Eurogamer.net and Digital Foundry, which got an exclusive preview of the console from Microsoft:
+Here are the specs according to Eurogamer's Digital Foundry, which got an exclusive preview of the console from Microsoft:

 - CPU: Eight custom x86 cores clocked at 2.3GHz